-Both of these recipes are low in phosphorus and sodium and would probably be okay to use for dogs with kidney disease as well.
+Both of these recipes are low in phosphorus and sodium and should be okay to use for dogs with kidney disease as well.

-These treat recipes were developed by a nutritionist that I hired to compile a diet for Lulu many years ago.
-They are pretty simple to prepare and Lulu actually loved the treats.
+Developed by a nutritionist, the recipes are pretty simple to prepare and Lulu actually loved them.
 The treats were about the size of a quarter and I used a lid from a bottle to cut the shapes.

 *NOTE: Use parchment paper for these recipes and NOT ANY KIND OF COOKING SPRAY which can alter the recipes.